 Cluster mode in VictoriaLogs provides horizontal scaling to many nodes when single-node VictoriaLogs reaches vertical scalability limits of a single host.
-If you have an ability to run a single-node VictoriaLogs on a host with more CPU / RAM / storage space / storage IO, then it is preferred to do this instead of switching to cluster mode, since a single-node VictoriaLogs instance has the following advantages over cluster mode:
+If you have the ability to run a single-node VictoriaLogs on a host with more CPU / RAM / storage space / storage IO, then it is preferred to do this instead of switching to cluster mode, since a single-node VictoriaLogs instance has the following advantages over cluster mode:

 See quick start guide on how to start working with VictoriaLogs cluster.